connelhooley/TestHelpers/README.md

 }
 ```

-I could publish this as my `UpperCaseString` NuGet package.
 I could then publish the following Configurator as a separate NuGet package called `UpperCaseString.TestHelperSupport`:

 ``` csharp
 public class UpperCaseStringTestHelperConfigurator : ITestHelperConfigurator